Samuel Ode: Early life and education

 Ode was born in Edikwu, Benue State, as the tenth out of fifteen children.
 His father, Christopher Ikwue Ode of Idoma descent, was a retired soldier and colonel in 1982, and the mother, Helen Mzamber of Tiv descent, was a trained nurse.

 Ode began his education at NKST Primary School, Gboko from 1974 to 1980, and secondary at Wesley High School, Otukpo, where he received his General Certificate of Education in 1985.
 He further obtained a degree in law from Benue State Polytechnic in 1987.
 In 1993, he was admitted into the University of Jos, where he got his B.A. in Theatre Arts.
 In 2017, he did his yearly service at Nigerian Law School and was called to bar in 2019.

 Career

 Ode was elected as the Benue state secretary of the National Democratic Party in 2002.
 In 2005, he was appointed as the Special Assistant to the Governor George Akume until he became the caretaker Chairman of Otukpo.

 Ode was also appointed the special adviser on Local Government and Chieftain Affairs to the governor by Gabriel Suswam.
-He later later appointed by Goodluck Jonathan as the Minister of State of Niger Delta Affairs.
+He was later appointed by Goodluck Jonathan as the Minister of State of Niger Delta Affairs.
 He was also the Nigerian presidential liaison to Abdoulaye Wade, the then president of Senegal during the 39th ECOWAS summit for African Heads of State and Government.

 He was a governorship candidate for the 2015 election in the state.

 Ode is a fellow of the National Institute for Policy and Strategic Studies.